Rabbit mobility issues

 Understanding Rabbit Mobility Issues - Osteoarthritis

 It is estimated that there are between 1 - 1.5 million pet rabbits in the UK, making them the third most popular pet after dogs and cats.
-In the wild rabbits generally, only live to 1-2 years of age but the lifespan of the average pet rabbit is 6-10 years of age, with some even living into their teens!
+In the wild, rabbits generally, only live to 1-2 years of age but the lifespan of the average pet rabbit is 6-10 years of age, with some even living into their teens!
 Just like their human owners (and dogs and cats) rabbits can develop mobility problems as they age with one of the most common being osteoarthritis (commonly referred to as OA).
 It is important to note, however, that whilst OA is more frequently seen in older rabbits it can also occur in younger rabbits.

 OA is a painful and progressive disease that causes inflammation, stiffness, and pain in the joints and can have a significant impact on mobility.
 Unlike dogs and cats, due to the fact they are prey animals, rabbits will often hide pain until it becomes overwhelming; as a result of this arthritis in rabbits is frequently missed.